 Von Hippel-Lindau (VHL) syndrome is a rare genetic disorder inherited in an autosomal dominant manner.
 The disease is characterized by hemangioblastomas or slow-growing vascular tumors of the brain, spinal cord, and retina; pancreatic neuroendocrine tumors; pheochromocytomas or benign tumors of the adrenal gland; epididymal and broad ligament cysts; kidney cysts and clear cell renal cell carcinoma; and endolymphatic sac tumors.

 As an autosomal dominant disease, a mutation in only one copy of the gene in each cell is sufficient to increase the risk of disease onset.
-Offspring of an affected parent has 50% chance of inheriting the mutation.
+The offspring of an affected parent has a 50% chance of inheriting the mutation.

 Screening and Diagnosis

-The disease usually developes at the early stage of life because of inheritance disease transmission.
-VHL screening and diagnosis is difficult at an early stage due to a wide range of clinical symptoms.
+The disease usually develops at the early stage of life because of inheritance disease transmission.
+VHL screening and diagnosis are difficult at an early stage due to a wide range of clinical symptoms.
 Familial history, if established clinically for VHL syndrome then genetic consultation is recommended.
-But most of the countries have ethical issues to perform genetic mutation screening for minor, which is one of the barriers to early diagnosis of VHL syndrome.
+But most countries have ethical issues to perform genetic mutation screening for minors, which is one of the barriers to early diagnosis of VHL syndrome.

 The diagnosis of VHL syndrome can be established based on specific clinical features or by genetic testing.
-Depending upon the clinical features, VHL syndrome is classified as Type 1 (renal carcinoma is the primary clinical feature with less scope to develop pheochromocytoma); Type 2a, 2b and 2c ( Both 2a and 2b have higher scope to develop both renal carcinoma and pheochromocytoma, whereas clinical features of 2c consists of pheochromocytoma; clinical features of 2c has higher scope of developing Chuvash polycythemia).
+Depending upon the clinical features, VHL syndrome is classified as Type 1 (renal carcinoma is the primary clinical feature with less scope to develop pheochromocytoma); Type 2a, 2b, and 2c ( Both 2a and 2b have higher scope to develop both renal carcinoma and pheochromocytoma, whereas clinical features of 2c consist of pheochromocytoma; clinical features of 2c has the higher scope of developing Chuvash polycythemia).
 Laboratory examinations that are generally used to determine the clinical features include spinal cord and brain MRI, MRI or ultrasound analysis of the abdomen, fundoscopy or examination of the retina, and detection of blood and urinary catecholamine metabolites.
-In case of indecisive clinical features, genetic testing is conducted for identification of a heterozygote gamete
+In case of indecisive clinical features, genetic testing is conducted for the identification of a heterozygote gamete VHL pathogenic variant.

 An individual with a family history of VHL syndrome can be diagnosed with the disease if characterized by one or more of the following clinical features: